Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

   For the anode side of the stack, where the inlet and outlet are, the o-ring grooves of the cathode side of the plate were not filled like the other plates.
 At least for this last plate, the o-ring grooves needs to stay in the design.
 Moreover, although it's not necessary, the cathode side flow fields can be removed to allow maximum contact with the current collector.
   ## CAD file
-The cad files of the flow plates can be found at [CAD files/Flow plate](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/tree/main/CAD%20files/Flow%20plate).
+The cad files of the flow plates can be found in [CAD files/Flow plate](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/tree/main/CAD%20files/Flow%20plate).